 They require applicants to apply to their country’s Korean embassy on this track.
 While filling out the application, they should select three universities out of all the options.

 As long as one of the three universities accepts its application, the applicant will receive the scholarship.
 This track has three rounds.

-On this track, the applicant must submit their application directly to the Korean university that they wish to study at.
+On this track, the applicant must submit their application directly to the Korean university they wish to study at.

 Once the concerned university accepts the application, the applicant becomes a GKS scholar.
 While the embassy track progresses into three rounds (Embassy → NIIED → University), the university track only comprises two steps (University → NIIED).

 The entire selection process is quite simple.
 But, depending on which track you choose, some selection rounds may differ.